wahyuyn/laravel-google-secret-manager/README.md

 # Laravel - Google Secret Manager

-A Laravel package to manage and integrating environment secrets using Google Secrets Manager (GSM)..
+A Laravel package to manage and integrating environment secrets using Google Secrets Manager (GSM)

 ## Installation